-Prior to the implementation of NAGPRA UC Davis held Native American human remains from approximately 325 ancestors in University stewardship.
+Prior to the implementation of NAGPRA/Cal-NAGPRA, UC Davis held Native American human remains from approximately 500 ancestors in the University’s stewardship.
 Human remains and cultural items were primarily obtained between 1960 and 1987 as the result of UC Davis Field Schools, salvage projects, or inadvertent discoveries by the public.

-NAGPRA Summaries and Inventories were provided to potentially affiliated tribes and National NAGPRA by 1993, 1995 and subsequently by the deadlines established by the future applicability regulations with invitations to consult.
-The campus is continuing to consult and report newly discovered human remains and cultural items.
+NAGPRA Summaries and Inventories were provided to potentially affiliated tribes and National NAGPRA by 1993 and 1995, respectively.
+UC Davis also met the deadlines established by the future applicability regulations with invitations to consult.
+The campus continues to consult and report newly discovered human remains and cultural items.